King, Egypt President Discuss Dangerous Developments In West Bank, Gaza

 Date

-Both leaders reiterated the need to step up efforts to reach an immediate and lasting ceasefire in Gaza as a first step to stabilize the region and avoid a spillover of the conflict.
+Both leaders reiterated the need to step up efforts to reach an immediate and lasting ceasefire in Gaza as a first step to stabilise the region and avoid a spillover of the conflict, according to a Royal Court statement.

 His Majesty commended Egypt's efforts in working towards a comprehensive ceasefire, aiming to put an end to the humanitarian catastrophe in the Gaza Strip.

-The King and President Al Sisi stressed the need to support the Palestinians in gaining their full legitimate rights, including the establishment of their independent state on the 4 June 1967 lines with East Jerusalem as its capital.
+The King and President Al Sisi stressed the need to support the Palestinians in gaining their full legitimate rights, including the establishment of their independent state on the 4 June 1967 lines with East Jerusalem as its capital, the statement said.

 Legal Disclaimer: